Oman flag Oman: Economic and Political Overview

 Main Sectors of Industry

-Oman has a workforce of 2.25 million out of its 5.27 million population, of whom about 40% are expatriates.
+Oman has a workforce of 2.26 million out of its 4.69 million population, of whom about 43% are expatriates.
 The share of expatriate workers has declined in recent years as Oman implemented a visa ban to boost hiring of Omani citizens.
 Prior to the discovery of oil fields, Oman was virtually a subsistence economy that was entirely based on agriculture and fisheries.
-Nowadays, the latter contributes only marginally to GDP (2.1%) and employs 4% of the workforce (World Bank, 2023).
+Nowadays, the latter contributes only marginally to GDP (1.8%) and employs 6% of the workforce (World Bank, latest data available).
 Agricultural production is mainly composed of dates, limes, bananas, and owing to the lack of fertile land the country needs to import from international markets.
+In the agricultural season of 2022/2023, wheat production in the Sultanate of Oman saw a remarkable surge of 229%, totaling 7,119 tonnes.
+Additionally, the number of farmers increased by 24%, and the area dedicated to wheat cultivation expanded by 160% year-on-year, according to data from the Ministry of Agriculture.

-The industrial sector accounts for 50.6% of GDP and employs 32% of the workforce (World Bank, 2023).
+The industrial sector accounts for 57% of GDP and employs 47% of the workforce (World Bank).
 Its share has increased considerably in the last two decades (employment in industries was as low as 11% in 2000) as Oman increasingly uses enhanced oil recovery techniques and supports mining and manufacturing.
 The manufacturing sector alone is estimated to contribute to 10% of GDP (World Bank).
-However, the country is heavily dependent on oil and gas resources, which generate between and 68% and 85% of government revenue on average, depending on fluctuations in commodity prices.
+However, the country is heavily dependent on oil and gas resources, which generate between 70% and 85% of government revenue on average, depending on fluctuations in commodity prices.

-The services sector accounts for 50.5% of GDP and 64% of the workforce (down from 82.4% in 2000).
+The services sector accounts for 44.5% of GDP and 47% of the workforce (down from 82.4% in 2000).
 Oil-related activities comprise a significant share of the services sector; however, logistics (maritime transport in particular) and financial activities are growing steadily.
-Tourism is one of the sectors being developed in order for the Sultanate to build a sustainable non-oil future, and the number of tourists has more than doubled in the last decade (3.5 million in 2019, according to the National Centre for Statistics and Information) and just over 400 000 in 2022, recovering from the COVID-19 pandemic.
+Tourism is one of the sectors being developed in order for the Sultanate to build a sustainable non-oil future, and the number of tourists has more than doubled in the last decade (3.5 million in 2019, according to the National Centre for Statistics and Information) and just over 3 million in 2023.
+Banking activity in the region is predominantly controlled by six domestic banks and two Islamic banks.
+Additionally, there are nine foreign banks, although they typically operate only one branch each.
+The sector exhibits moderate concentration, with the largest bank, currently the sole domestically systemically important bank (DSIB), holding approximately 40% of total banking assets, as reported by the IMF.

 Breakdown of Economic Activity By Sector Agriculture Industry Services